aaudevart/bosch-spark/README.md

 The compilation is done my Maven.

 This program is configured to run in local mode.

+That take about 25min to execute this program on my own computer ( 16Go RAM) .

 ## TODO
   - Add comment